 How to get from Santorini to Athens

-From Santorini, you can fly to Athens.
+From Santorini, you can fly to Athens airport.
 If you are there in high season, book your tickets as early as possible, as they tend to go up in price closer to the time.
 Some people however prefer to take a ferry to Piraeus port in Athens.

 Santorini’s airport is tiny, but it gets super crowded, so arrive with plenty of time.

-For information on how to get to and from Santorini, take a look here – Santorini Airport Transfers.
+For information on how to get to and from Santorini airport, take a look here – Santorini Airport Transfers.

 7 days in Greece – 3 days in Athens